This is a short alley with a curious habit of changing its name, having had at least three in its recorded existence.

 The church was notable for the lime whitewash that it was covered in, and the unusual bright white appearance is how it gained the name of the White Chapel.
-With it’s prominent location on a main road, unsurprisingly the area became known as Whitechapel.
+With its prominent location on the main road, unsurprisingly the area became known as Whitechapel.

 The Whitechurch Passage was also damaged during WW2, so the buildings are mostly post-war rebuilds of minimal architectural interest.

 It’s been said that one of the older buildings partway along the passage was once a ventilation shaft for the District line railway which runs under the main road beside it.

 What is of interest though is some relief artwork on the walls, added in 2012 by ChinaGirl Tile.

 The artist who installed it was approached while she was at work by a man who said if she ever needed a job as a floor tiler, he’d offer her one right away.